We can help you find research evidence about pressing issues in three main ways:

 - for public-health issues (e.g., one public health program compared to another), go to Health Evidence.

-By November 2017, you will also be able to search another of our free resources – this one brought to you by Forum+, where you can you look for pre-appraised, synthesized research evidence in the complementary area of social systems.
+You can also search another of our free resources – this one brought to you by Forum+ – for pre-appraised, synthesized research evidence in the complementary area of social systems.

 - This resource covers most of the Sustainable Development Goals, with the exceptions of the health part of goal 3 (which is already well covered by the resources noted above and below), most of goal 7 (energy), and all of goals 13-15 (climate, water and land).